SayHeyD/kubernetes-learn-docs/yaml-configuration-files.md

 Another option is to create a repository for only your configuration file.

 These configuration files are considered as [IaaS](https://en.wikipedia.org/wiki/Infrastructure_as_a_service).
-It only bears advantages to have these files stored in a version controlled environment as it is way easier to rollback breaking cahnges this way.
+It only bears advantages to have these files stored in a version controlled environment as it is way easier to rollback breaking cahanges this way.